NTKHarry/MediaEval2025_NewsImage/README.md

 | image_url | Original URL of the news image. |

 Furthermore, a folder 'newsimages' containing a copy of all news images is included.
-The name of each JPG file corresponds to the image ID associated with each news article.
+The name of each JPG file corresponds to the aricle ID associated with each news article.

 ## Expected Submission